 - Significant differences in achieving milestones earlier or later than peers.

-- Regressions in skills previously mastered.
+- Regression in skills previously mastered.

 - Concerns expressed by caregivers or educators about the child’s development.